jeandrek/do-it/README.md

 Because I want to learn about code generation.

 ## Limitations
 * No Garbage Collection
 * The compiler can only compile to 32-bit x86 AT&T Assembly
   (It shouldn't be hard to adapt it to 64-bit, but I just use `gcc`'s `-m32` switch)
 * No type checking!!
 Bad programs will probably crash or produce nonsense results!
 * No global variables
 * Probably unstable and buggy, not a mature project

 ## Features
 * Local variables (allocated on the stack) and assignment
 * For and while loops
 * Procedures (not first class, can take arguments and return a value)
 * Conditionals (if is ternary)
 * Non-local exit (return)
 * Last expression in a procedure is automatically returned &ndash; it would take pointless effort to *not* do that!
 * Super easy to interface with C

 ## Todo
- [ ] Macros(?), make FOR and INC macros
+- [ ] Macros(?), make FOR and INC macros
- [ ] Garbage collection(?)
+- [ ] Garbage collection(?)
- [ ] Global variables
+- [ ] Global variables

 ## Expressions
 A program in do-it is made of a sequence of expressions.

-do-it has three types of expressions:
+do-it has these three types of expressions:

 * Self-evaluating expressions
 * Variable references
 * Procedure applications
 * Special forms

 ### Self-evaluating expressions
 A self-evaluating expression is a constant.
 Currently the only self-evaluating expressions are:

 * Fixnums (do-it currently doesn't bother to check that an integer will fit in a fixnum&hellip;), e.g. `4`
 * Booleans, i.e. `#t` for true or `#f` for false
 * Characters, e.g. `#\a`
 * Strings, e.g. `"Hello, world!"`

 ### Variable references
 A variable reference is simply a symbol (identifier) that is the name of the variable to be referenced.